-Figure 1: Interfaces that the firmware uses to access the Remote Server via GPRS Network
+Figure 2-1 Interfaces to access the Remote Server via GPRS Network

-The principle of system operation is very simple.
+The principle of system operation is simple.
 Each vehicle (object) is equipped with an AVL device, which consists of:

 - an integrated GPS-receiver with external active antenna for reception of signals from GPS satellite system, - a GSM/GPRS-modem with external antenna for transmission of these GPS data by radio.